itsSanalog/sanalog.net/sanastro/src/content/blog/work/desktop.md

 # Address me

-You should have noticed the peculiar white pieces that are stuck onto my components.
+You may have noticed the peculiar white pieces that are stuck onto my components.
 What are they?
 What purpose do they serve?

-The Fractal Terra is a very popular case, but is also one known to have airflow issues.
-At a shorter height than other cases with comparable overall volume, it infamously has no room for top mounted fans, putting the burden on a single optional fan at the bottom to move air through the whole case, which is already tightly packed with parts.
+The Fractal Terra is a very popular case, but is also notorious for its airflow issues.
+At a shorter height than other cases with comparable overall volume, it infamously has no room for top-mounted fans, putting the burden on a single optional fan at the bottom to move air through the entire chassis, which is already tightly packed with parts.

 Naturally, this prompted the SFFPC community to make <a href="https://www.printables.com/model/1065941-fractal-terra-cpu-fan-duct-92mm" target="_blank" class="extlink">various</a> <a href="https://www.printables.com/model/902873-fractal-terra-92mm-fan-top-mount" target="_blank" class="extlink">solutions</a> in attempts to bring temps down, even marginally.
-I figured I'd try the same, by designing a CPU fan duct—as well as what I'd like to call a GPU curtain mod.
+I figured I'd try the same by designing a CPU fan duct—as well as what I'd like to call a GPU curtain mod.

 ## Goals

 My careful part selection meant that I did not have a problem with my thermals, nor were the acoustics annoying.
-In fact, the graphics card fans are turned off during general usage and the CPU cooler comfortably handles the 65W TDP of my processor.
-Therefore, it's important to recognise that I was not trying to solve a problem out of necessity here.
-This was an experiment above all, and my main objective was to find out how much I could decrease my temps/noise with passive elements to redirect the already existing airflow from my components.
+In fact, the graphics card fans remain off during general usage and the CPU cooler comfortably handles the 65W TDP of my processor.
+Therefore, it's important to recognise that I was not attempting to solve a problem out of necessity here.
+This was an experiment above all, and my main objective was to find out how much I could reduce my temps/noise using passive elements to redirect the existing airflow from my components.

 ## Methodology

 Testing was done using FurMark2's 1440p preset testing, Assetto Corsa benchmarks, and actual gameplay for The Finals and Deadlock, recorded using RTSS.
 PBO and 105W TDP mode were disabled.
 The GPU uses a custom fan curve but was otherwise left stock.
-Ambient temperature was kept at 28°C. Because deliberate stress tests like FurMark will always use whatever thermal headroom it has, I don't find those test results very useful or meaningful over realistic scenarios where fan RPM (and thus noise) could be lowered with the implementation of these mods.
+Ambient temperature was kept at 28°C. Because deliberate stress tests like FurMark will always use whatever thermal headroom it has, I don't find those test results very useful or meaningful over realistic scenarios where fan RPM (and thus noise) could be lowered by implementing these mods.

 # GPU curtain mod